1. Helmholtz-Zentrum Dresden-Rossendorf (Germany)

 Project tasks

-My name is Anna Sampanai, and I come from Greece.
-I hold a BSc in Physics and an MSc in Medical Physics.
-I am currently hosted by ASG Superconductors in Italy, under the mentorship of Dr. Niels Oesingmann, as part of the UPLIFT Doctoral Network.
+My name is Anna Sampanai, and I am a medical physicist from Greece.
+I hold a BSc degree in Physics from the University of Ioannina and a Master’s degree in Medical Physics from the University of Athens.
+I am currently pursuing my PhD under the mentorship of Dr. Niels Oesingmann at ASG Superconductors S.p.A., and I am enrolled in the Department of Mathematics at the University of Genoa.

-My project Upright Time-Resolved MRI focuses on developing methods for upright MRI imaging to support real-time treatment planning in radiotherapy.
-Imaging in upright positions is particularly relevant for radiotherapy, as the position and motion of organs can differ significantly compared to the conventional horizontal orientation.
+My project, titled Upright Time-Resolved MRI, focuses on the development of methods for upright MRI imaging to support real-time treatment planning in radiotherapy.
+A central objective of the project is to gain an in-depth understanding of the existing capabilities of MR imaging by using the MROpen EVO scanner to generate time-resolved MR imaging data and develop dedicated scan protocols.
+Imaging in upright positions is particularly relevant for radiotherapy, as organ position and motion can differ significantly compared to the conventional horizontal orientation.
 By combining advanced image acquisition with AI-based reconstruction techniques, the project aims to improve anatomical characterization and treatment precision.

-I chose this topic because I am motivated by the potential of imaging innovations to make cancer treatment more precise and accessible.
+I chose this topic because I am motivated by the potential of imaging innovations and by the opportunity to contribute, even in a small way, to making cancer treatment more precise and patient-centered.
 Through this project, I aim to strengthen my expertise in MRI technologies and contribute to collaborative research efforts advancing upright radiotherapy for improved patient outcomes.
+I am also excited to be part of a large research network such as UPLIFT, where I can meet, collaborate with, and learn from researchers across different disciplines and institutions.
+In my free time, I enjoy hiking, which helps me stay active and recharge alongside my academic work.